Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Experiments

 \subsection{Main Results}

-Table \ref{tab:main_results} presents the results of our evaluation, comparing the attack success rates of Genesis and baselines against SeeAct and WebExperT.
-Genesis consistently outperforms all baseline methods.
+Table \ref{tab:main_results} presents the results of our evaluation.
+“Genesis” represents our full framework, which is initialized with a strategy library learned from the training tasks.
+“Genesis (w/o Initialization)” is a variant that begins without a pre-learned strategy library and builds its strategies progressively during the evaluation on the testing tasks.

+Genesis consistently outperforms all baselines.
 This superiority holds across both target web agents and is evident for all three backend LLMs.
 The significant performance margin underscores the efficacy of our evolutionary, strategy-driven approach, which moves beyond static optimization to build a dynamic and reusable understanding of agent vulnerabilities.

 The comparison between our full framework and Genesis (w/o Initialization) provides crucial insights into the value of the strategy library.
 The full Genesis, which is initialized with strategies learned from the training tasks, consistently achieves the highest attack success rates.
 This highlights that the ability to learn, summarize and transfer attack knowledge is a key driver of its success.
 Notably, even the variant without a pre-learned library demonstrates competitive performance, often surpassing baselines like AdvAgent.
 This suggests that the framework's ability to discover and refine strategies dynamically is a powerful mechanism in itself.